 On 25 January 2017 Council approved the Proposed Submission Edmonton Leeside AAP for public consultation and submission to the government for examination.

-We have prepared a renewed AAP due to changing circumstances surrounding Meridian Water, which included the award of Housing Zone funding, a need for more homes and jobs, our purchase of significant land, proposals for Crossrail 2 and the procurement of a development partner.
+We have prepared a renewed AAP due to changing circumstances surrounding Meridian Water, which included the award of Housing Zone funding, a need for more homes and jobs, our purchase of significant land and potential future proposals for Crossrail 2.
 This led to the need for an updated evidence base and review of the emerging AAP.

 The Edmonton Leeside AAP and supporting documents underwent public consultation from Wednesday 15 March until Friday 28 April 2017.

 27 responses were received during the consultation.
-The comments are being reviewed and consideration will be given to any changes needed in the document.
+The comments were reviewed and consideration given to any changes needed in the document.
 We will then submit the document to the government for examination.

-We approved the previous version, the Proposed Submission Central Leeside AAP, on 19 November 2014.
+The previous document version, the Proposed Submission Central Leeside AAP (PDF), was approved by full council on 19 November 2014.

 We prepared the Discover Central Leeside: Towards a draft Area Action Plan document to re-engage the community and stakeholders, and took the document to public consultation during 2012.
 The responses received were used to develop the 2014 proposed submission document.